veronicaguerrini/LiME/README.md

 # LightMetaEbwt

 LightMetaEbwt is a novel lightweight alignment-free and assembly-free framework for metagenomic classification that is combinatorial by nature and allows us to use little internal memory.
 In [1], a [preliminary version of LightMetaEbwt](https://github.com/veronicaguerrini/LightMetaEbwt_Alcob) has been introduced together with a new sequence similarity measure based on the properties of the extended Burrows–Wheeler transform.
-We now implement two variants of the above similarity measure and improve the overall classification.
+In [2], we now implement two variants of the above similarity measure and improve the overall classification.
 In addition, the new version of our tool allows to use multiple processors/cores.

 Let *S* be a large collection of biological sequences comprising both reads and genomes.
 For simplicity, we denote by *R* the subset of reads (metagenomic sample) and by *G* the subset of genomes (reference database).